lsinfo3/itc-conference/awards/rising-scholar-award.md

 **Eligible Nominees**

 The Nominee must be within seven years of having obtained her/his PhD degree.
-A substantial amount of the research body in the research accomplishment should be rooted in work that was published at ITC; contributions to teletraffic modelling and analysis are particularly welcome.
+Research contributions to teletraffic modelling and analysis are particularly welcome.
 The Nominee may not be any of the following: the Nominator (self-nominations are not accepted); an IAC member; or an award committee member.

 **Nomination Process**